boots-edu/textbook/source/original/week8.md

 _Software Testing_  is the process of validating that software is bug free and meets requirements\.

-Let’s look at another example:  Consider the following code:
+Let's look at another example:  Consider the following code:

 Can I construct one of these?